gomorpheus/morpheus-docs/integration_guides/Automation/chef.rst

 Overview
 ^^^^^^^^

-|morpheus| can integrate with one or multiple chef servers to be used for bootstrapping wile provisioning or as tasks in workflows in the Automation section.
-These workflows can then be ran during provisioning in the provisioning wizard Automation pane, or on an exiting instance by selecting Actions- Run Workflow.
+|morpheus| integrates with one or multiple Chef servers to be used for bootstrapping wHile provisioning or as tasks in workflows in the Automation section.
+These workflows can then be rUn during provisioning in the provisioning wizard Automation pane, or on an existing instance by selecting Actions->Run Workflow.
 Workflows can also be added to instances in the blueprint and app sections.

 .. youtube:: http://www.youtube.com/watch?v=z2BgjH_CtIA